Make Token Immutable

 Users usually update metadata first and only later decide to lock it.
 Keeping this route separate makes that workflow clearer.

-SolCreate positions the immutable flow alongside the other cheapest no-code launch tools so creators can lock metadata without writing scripts.
+SolCreate positions the immutable flow alongside the other fixed-fee no-code launch tools so creators can lock metadata without writing scripts.

 Clearer than manual instructions